-The last few months have been a strain, not only on global economies but also on the mental health of consumers around the world.
+The last year has been a strain, not only on global economies but also on the mental health of consumers around the world.

-With lockdown restrictions starting to lift, it is becoming more likely that the consumer behavioral changes we’ve had to adapt to during the pandemic will remain.
+With repeated lockdowns, it is becoming more likely that the consumer behavioral changes we’ve had to adapt to during the pandemic will remain.

-One of the first places that’s seeing an easing of restrictions are the outdoors, which — for clear reasons — is a much safer environment for gatherings due to the ease of social distancing and the natural air ventilation.
+One of the first places that saw an easing of restrictions last spring was the outdoors, which — for clear reasons — is a much safer environment for gatherings due to the ease of social distancing and the natural air ventilation.

-Consumers will likely be looking for ways to spend their time and money this summer, and there is no better place than the outdoors.
+Consumers looked to the outdoors for ways to spend their time and money last summer, and they will likely do the same again when the current lockdown eases.
 Luckily, thanks to Theodore Roosevelt’s conservation efforts, there is a vast array of opportunities across the US to enjoy outdoor recreational activities.

 For many of us, the outdoors has always been a special place to enjoy our time but I expect a surge of newcomers, especially from urban markets that look to get out and explore areas preferably within driving distance of their homes.